Quick Guide: The Accounts Receivable Turnover Ratio

 A/R Turnover Formula = Net Credit Sales / Average Accounts Receivable

-This ratio is part of a larger family of financial ratios known as asset management ratios, or efficiency ratios, which measure how effectively and efficiently a company is managing its assets to generate cash flows for the business and generate returns for shareholders (check out our deep dive into asset management ratios, which you can use to further understand how these ratios impact your financial analysis).
+The A/R turnover ratio is part of a larger family of financial ratios known as asset management ratios, or activity ratios.
+These ratios measure how efficiently a company is managing its assets to generate cash flows for the business.

-The accounts receivable turnover ratio specifically focuses on how quickly, and how often a company collects cash owed to them from customers.
+The accounts receivable turnover ratio measures how fast, and how often, a company collects cash owed to them from customers.
+The ratio tells you the average number of times a company collects all of its accounts receivable balances during a period.

 In most cases, the higher the ratio, the better.
-A higher ratio indicates a company is collecting cash from customers quickly, which they would then be able to reinvest into their business to generate additional returns for shareholders.
+A higher ratio indicates a company is collecting cash from customers quickly.
+By collecting cash more quickly a business can reinvest that cash to generate additional returns for shareholders.

-If a company's ratio is low, or slowing compared to the company’s historical A/R turns, that could be an indicator that the company’s customers are experiencing difficulty paying for products or services that were already delivered, or the company isn’t investing enough resources into growing their collections department.
+Be careful if a company's A/R turns are low, or slowing compared to the company’s historical turnover ratio.
+This could be an indicator that the company’s customers aren’t paying for products or services that were already delivered.
+It could also mean the company isn’t investing enough resources into growing their collections department.
+Not good!

-The worst case scenario is that a company could have significantly aged accounts receivable amounts outstanding from customers that are never paid!
+The worst case scenario is that a company could have money due from customers that is never paid!
+We can all agree that investing in a company that doesn’t get paid by its customers is a bad idea.

-To break it down, let’s say a company has amazing customers.
+To break it down further, let’s say a company has amazing customers.
 They never haggle on credit terms, and they are never a day late in making payments.

-In this scenario you would have a high A/R turnover ratio because customers are consistently making purchases and paying the company very quickly.
+In this scenario, the company’s A/R turnover ratio would be high.
+Why you ask?
+Because customers are making purchases and paying the company very quickly, which means better cash management for the company!

 These are only general guidelines.